ktorio/ktor-documentation/topics/server-api-key-auth.md

 the [ApiKeyAuthenticationProvider.Config](https://api.ktor.io/ktor-server-auth/io.ktor.server.auth/-api-key-authentication-provider/-config/index.html)
 class.
 In the example below, the following settings are specified:

-* The `validate` function validates the API key and returns a principal if authentication succeeds.
+* The `validate` function receives the API key extracted from the request and returns a `Principal` in the case of successful authentication or `null` if authentication fails.

 Here's a minimal example: